 Basic Charge for Guaranteed Daily Water Quantity

-Following the Commercial Operation Date, HDC shall pay HCWSA a Basic Charge in the amount of _______________ per [month ?] for HCWSA’s delivery of up to the Guaranteed Daily Water Quantity, as set forth in this Agreement.
+Following the Commercial Operation Date, HDC[MAKE SURE TO ADD DESIGNEE OR PERMITTED ASSIGNEE IN FRONT IF DOCUMENT.] shall pay HCWSA a Basic Charge in the amount of _______________ per [month ?] for HCWSA’s delivery of up to the Guaranteed Daily Water Quantity, as set forth in this Agreement.
 The Parties intend for the Basic Charge to be made on a “take-or-pay” basis, and the Basic Charge shall not be reduced by reason of HDC’s consumption of a volume of Water on a given day which is less than the Guaranteed Daily Water Quantity.

 The Basic Charge shall incorporate within it: (i) the Capital Costs up to the Mutually Agreed Capital Cost, which amounts shall be amortized over the term of the Water Supply Period; (ii) financing and interest charges associated with the Capital Costs; (iii) operation and maintenance costs for the Water Facilities during the Startup and Testing Period and the Water Supply Period (the “O&M Costs”); and (iv) any storage costs relating to that portion of HCWSA’s allocation of Water from the Army Corps which corresponds to the per-day volume of the Guaranteed Daily Water Quantity.

-The O&M Costs as incorporated into the Basic Charge shall be adjusted commencing on the fifth anniversary of the Commercial Operation Date, and on each fifth anniversary thereafter, to account for inflation.
+The O&M Costs [WE CANNOT DO O&M – SEE LEASE MODEL] as incorporated into the Basic Charge shall be adjusted commencing on the fifth anniversary of the Commercial Operation Date, and on each fifth anniversary thereafter, to account for inflation.
 Basic Charge Adjustments shall be based on the Consumer Price Index For Urban Wage Earners And Clerical Workers (CPI-W, U.S. City Average, all items 1967 = 100) published by the Bureau of Labor Statistics of the U.S. Department of Labor, but in no event shall any Fee Adjustment represent an increase of more than twelve and half percent (12.5%) over the five years.

 Reimbursement of HCWSA for Other Costs

-In consideration of expenditures actually and reasonably incurred by HCWSA in connection with any major maintenance activities which are not otherwise anticipated or reflected in the Basic Charge, then HDC shall reimburse HCWSA for such expenses pursuant to Section 5.7 (the “Reimbursement”).
+Subject to the provisions of section 5.1, in consideration of expenditures actually and reasonably incurred by HCWSA in connection with any major maintenance activities which are not otherwise anticipated or reflected in the Basic Charge, then HDC [make sure to add designee or permitted assignee in front of document] shall reimburse HCWSA for such expenses pursuant to Section 5.7 (the “Reimbursement”).

 Incremental Charge for Water During Startup and Testing Period and Additional Water